Skip to content

 merger Callable[[T, T], bool]

 function (T, T) -> bool - a function that takes two arguments (left and right).
-If the output is True,
+If the output is True, the left argument is yielded; otherwise, the right argument is yielded.

 required